NFT Price Tops $0.14 (NFT)

-NFT (CURRENCY:NFT) traded 2.2% lower against the dollar during the one day period ending at 0:00 AM ET on March 5th.
-One NFT coin can now be purchased for $0.14 or 0.00000364 BTC on major cryptocurrency exchanges.
-During the last seven days, NFT has traded down 11.5% against the dollar.
-NFT has a total market cap of $5.30 million and $26,942.00 worth of NFT was traded on exchanges in the last 24 hours.
+NFT (CURRENCY:NFT) traded 0.5% higher against the dollar during the one day period ending at 16:00 PM ET on March 12th.
+One NFT coin can now be bought for $0.14 or 0.00000357 BTC on exchanges.
+NFT has a market cap of $5.16 million and $31,186.00 worth of NFT was traded on exchanges in the last 24 hours.
+In the last seven days, NFT has traded 5.5% lower against the dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.